rightkick/Notes/terraform/README.md

 - Apply the changes by running `terraform apply`

 ## Configuration
-You can have several .tf files within your root config directory so as to orginize your code.
+You can have several .tf files within your root config directory so as to organize your code.
 Usually the files are split as follows:
 - `main.tf`
 - `variables.tf`